reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_01.md

 #### Task 1.2: Create a workspace

-1. Copy the **microsoft fabric homepage link**, and open this link inside the VM in a new tab:
+1. Copy the **Microsoft Fabric homepage link**, and open this link inside the VM in a new tab:

    ```
    https://app.fabric.microsoft.com/
    ```

 2. Select **Power BI**.

     ![Account-manager-start](./Images/ws/microsoftpage.png)

 3. Now, select **Workspaces** and click on **+ New workspace**: